muxi-ai/faissx/NEXT_STEPS.md

 ## Timeline

-1. **Phase 1**: ✅ Complete high priority server and client implementation
+1. **Phase 1**: ⬜ Complete high priority server and client implementation
-2. **Phase 2**: Add support for additional index types
+2. **Phase 2**: ⬜ Add support for additional index types
-3. **Phase 3**: Package for deployment and create documentation
+3. **Phase 3**: ⬜ Package for deployment and create documentation
-4. **Phase 4**: Performance testing and optimization
+4. **Phase 4**: ⬜ Performance testing and optimization

 ## Getting Started

 The initial implementation tasks are:

-1. ✅ Create server implementation
+1. ⬜ Create 0MQ server implementation
-2. ✅ Create client library structure
+2. ⬜ Create client library structure
-3. ✅ Test existing implementation
+3. ⬜ Test existing implementation
-4. ✅ Create integration tests between server and client
+4. ⬜ Create integration tests between server and client

 ## Decision Log

 - **2023-05-18**: ✅ Decided to split the project into server and client components
-- **2023-05-18**: ✅ Selected FastAPI for the server implementation
+- **2023-05-18**: ✅ Selected 0MQ for the server implementation
 - **2023-05-18**: ✅ Chose to implement a drop-in replacement client library for FAISS
 - **2023-05-18**: ✅ Implemented tenant isolation for multi-application deployments
-- **2023-05-25**: ✅ Completed test implementation for server and client components
+- **2023-05-25**: ✅ Completed test implementation for server and client components (pre-ZMQ)